'Stay alert, be prepared, and look out for one another'

 Fijians have been urged to stay alert as Tropical Cyclone Vaianu intensifies and threatens to bring widespread heavy rain, flooding and rough seas across the country.

-Acting Permanent Secretary for Rural and Maritime Development and Disaster Management Mitieli Cama said the system had strengthened to a Category 2 cyclone and was expected to reach Category 3 within the next 18 to 24 hours.
+Acting Permanent Secretary for Rural and Maritime Development and Disaster Management Mitieli Cama said while the cyclone is not expected to make direct landfall, he warned its impacts would be felt nationwide.

 “The slow movement of this system increases the risk of prolonged heavy rainfall, flash flooding, landslides, strong winds, and rough seas,” Mr Cama said.